ltrgordon/ltrgordon.github.io/jump-kids/README.md

   - Ghost: drifts through the lower spooky path.
   - Fireball: rolling flame enemy that patrols the underground.
   - Skeleton: collapses into bones when stomped, then reassembles.
-  - Swooping bird: guards the high moving platforms.
+- Swooping bird: guards the high moving platforms and dives at nearby players.
 - Flags:
   - Checkpoint (black‑and‑white checkered): touching it updates the respawn point.
   - End goal (Irish flag): anchored on a pole that rises from the platform.
 Touching the pole awards 1–10 bonus coins based on hit height, ends the level, and shows the victory overlay.